CleverCloud/doc.clever-cloud.com/runtimes/java/play-framework-2.md

  * you can also use the `System.getenv("MY_VARIABLE")` method.
 Be aware that it can return null.

- So for an application using the MySQL add-on, you can set:
+ So for an application using the PostgreSQL add-on, you can set:

 ```bash
 db.default.driver=org.postgresql.Driver